 They need to be positioned really precisely in order to make decent contact and if you were to put the arm in the perfect place you basically then wouldn’t be able to fit the coil on without breaking the arm back off or making a removable arm.
 It has to with the geometry of it and a little hard to explain.
 The best solutions are removable and/or adjustable banger bands/holders, and clips.
 These allow you to strap your axial coil right up to the banger stem.
 You can even use more than one to get that perfect, leveled fit.

 If you already topped your budget out on the above parts and accessories but still need a q-tip caddy, have no fear!
 Although q-tip holders are necessary for quick access to q-tips, you can easily make your own DIY q-tip holder out of recycled materials.
 It’s easy to make a quick q-tip holder out of a pop top dispensary container that you normally get your flower in.
 Just “decapitate” the top, rinse, dry, and pop in your tips!
 “Presto-Change-O”!

 Capper, Dabber, & Nail Stands

-These are great to have so you always have your dab tools in one spot and ready to grab at any time.
+Stands and holders are great to have so you always have your dab tools in one spot and ready to grab at any time.
 You can save some time running reclaim off of the table or other dab station surface, because the tools can be kept elevated to keep from touching other objects.
 Save time torching by leaving one nail soaking, one being used, and two ready to be switched out.